24/7 Support Line - Call Now

 The main symptoms of Xanax addiction are anxiety when not using the drug, impaired coordination, strong cravings, drowsiness, slurred speech, and lying to get more prescriptions.
 The key causes of Xanax addiction are prescription misuse, recreational use, and co-occurring mental health disorders.

 Xanax (alprazolam) addiction leads to several side effects, including social withdrawal, financial problems, paraphernalia, legal issues, and overdose or death in extreme cases.
-Treatment options include medical detoxification, cognitive behavioral therapy, medication, gradual tapering, support groups, and in-patient treatment.
+CDC data shows alprazolam-related deaths increased by 234% between 2003 and 2009, the highest increase among all benzodiazepines.

 What is Xanax Addiction?

-Xanax addiction, alprazolam dependence, is a substance or benzodiazepine use disorder that involves the compulsive need to use Xanax despite facing its harmful effects.
+Xanax addiction, or alprazolam dependence, is a substance or benzodiazepine use disorder that involves the compulsive need to use Xanax despite facing its harmful effects.
 Research published by the National Institutes of Health explains that the leading cause of Xanax addiction is its calming effect, where long-term use alters brain chemistry and leads to dependency.

 Young adults are the most likely to use alprazolam or similar drugs like lorazepam non-medically, according to the 2013 National Survey on Drug Use and Health.
 10.3% of individuals aged 18-25 reported misuse, nearly double the rate of those aged 26 and over (5.7%).
 In 2011, the Substance Abuse and Mental Health Services Administration (SAMHSA) reported that more than half of the nearly 176,000 emergency room visits for benzodiazepines involved alcohol or other drugs.

-What are the Signs & Symptoms of Xanax Addiction?
+What Are The Signs & Symptoms of Xanax Addiction?

 Signs-Symptoms-of-Xanax-Addiction